 Is cardiac arrest painful?

-Chest pain might occur in some persons in the first few seconds of abrupt cardiac arrest.
+Chest pain might occur in some persons in the first few seconds of an abrupt cardiac arrest.
 You don’t experience discomfort after losing consciousness.

 Which is worse – Cardiac arrest or heart attack?